Autoinflammatory diseases are rare groups of illnesses characterized by recurrent fevers and signs of inflammation.

 This workshop explores how lifestyle and wellness practices can help in managing autoinflammatory diseases.
 We hope to empower patients and their families and provide them with tools to help them better manage their condition.

-The workshop was sponsored by the Autoinflammatory Diseases Clinic at Boston Children’s Hospital.
+The workshop was sponsored by the Autoinflammatory Diseases Clinic at Boston Children’s Hospital and by a generous donation from a patient’s family.
 It took place at Boston Children’s Hospital, Waltham, on April 28, 2018.

 Below you will find selected videos from the workshop.
 By clicking on the title, you’ll also be able to read the transcript of the video.